Pratik-7i/VIPER/README.md

 Any code should be maintainable, this is where the Single Responsibility Principle enters.
 This states that every module, class or function should have responsibility for a single part of the functionality.

-VIPER fulfils the single responsibility principle with the separation that it creates between various classes thus providing the developer base to write good maintainable code to keep up with constantly evolving the iOS platform.
+VIPER fulfils the single responsibility principle with the separation that it creates between various classes, thus providing the developer base to write good maintainable code to keep up with constantly evolving the iOS platform.

 # VIPER